Asset protection is a philosophy and way of life

 ‘man of straw and woman of substance’

-The ‘man of straw’ and ‘women of substance’ is a powerful strategy.
-One spouse takes all the risk: directorships, trusteeships and runs the business or provides the professional services (like an engineer or doctor).
-The non-working spouse holds all the assets: home, bank accounts, shares and property.
-If they ever separate all the assets are divided up by the Family Court.
-The ‘person of straw’ gets back the assets.
+- The non-working spouse holds all the assets: home, bank accounts, shares and property.
+If they ever divorce all the assets are divided up by the Family Court.
+The ‘person of straw’ gets back their fair share of the assets.

 Superannuation as a safe house – escapes bankruptcy